Global ecosystem risk

 This research theme examines the complex ecological and systemic foundations of sustainability and identifying global risk.

 - Dr Paul Young was a panel member and co-author for two World Meteorological Organisation (WMO)/United Nations Environment Programme (UNEP) reports, focussing on the scientific assessment of ozone depletion and the environmental impacts of ozone depletion.
 The Montreal Protocol mandates these major 4-yearly reports so that the world better understands the current and future healing of the ozone layer, as well as the impacts of ozone depletion.

 - Dr Young also co-authored a Nature Sustainability paper about the success of the Montreal Protocol in protecting life on Earth.

 - Dr Young, alongside Dr Dmitry Yumashev of the Centre for Global Eco-Innovation and Professor Gail Whiteman of Exeter University, co-authored a ground-breaking paper for Nature Communications, examining global climatic and economic impacts of the major climate feedbacks associated with the loss of Arctic permafrost, sea ice and land snow.
 This paper was one of the outcomes of the now-complete ICE-ARC project, received global media attention, and was cited in the declaration of a Climate Emergency by the UK Parliament.

 - Dr Yumashev provided estimates of the economic impacts of climate change for the keynote by Dr Chris Hope at the Investors TCFD report launch by UNEP Finance Initiative.

-- Dr Yumashev presented oral evidence on the science, economic impacts and policy implications of the rapid warming in the Arctic region to the Environmental Audit Committee of UK Parliament as part of “The Changing Arctic” inquiry.
-See video below.
+- Dr Yumashev presented oral evidence on the science, economic impacts and policy implications of the rapid warming in the Arctic region to the Environmental Audit Committee of UK Parliament as part of 'The Changing Arctic' inquiry.
+See the video below.